 This pine citrus potpourri has been simmering away on my stove on repeat lately!
 Made with oranges, lemons, cinnamon, cloves, and a special touch of pine, this potpourri is one that doesn’t smell too sweet or too strong.
 It is the perfect combination of seasonal scents blended with the fresh smell of pine!

 Now, the pine scent is not so heavy that you’ll be reminded of pine cleaner.
 It is a light addition to this pine citrus potpourri and just rounds out the scent making it smell clean and refreshing and reminds me of the fresh air from Alaska.

 The addition of fresh greenery from a small pine bough to the potpourri is all you really need, but if you prefer a heavier pine scent, you can add another small pine bough, if you’d like.

 And if teenage boys are in your world – I can’t recommend it enough! 🙂

 To make it, you’ll cut your orange and lemon into wedges and add to your pot.

 There’s just something about citrus that automatically makes you want to sing, isn’t there?
 Oh, just me?
 Sorry.

 To the citrus, add your cinnamon sticks, whole cloves, the small pine bough and enough water to reach the top of the fruit.
 Set your pot on the stove over low heat and allow to simmer.
 Keep a watch on the potpourri and add more water as needed to keep the potpourri from burning.
 As the fruit expires in the potpourri, you can simply refresh it with fresh fruit wedges.
 The same for the cinnamon and cloves, but they generally last a bit longer than the fresh citrus.

-You can also use a small slow cooker on low heat or the warm setting.
-Just add all of the ingredients to the slow cooker, along with the water and leave the top off of the slow cooker as it simmers.
+You can also use a small slow cooker on low heat or a warm setting.
+Just add all of the ingredients to the slow cooker, along with the water, and leave the top off of the slow cooker as it simmers.